AionSystem/SYNARA/README.md

 `[D]` High fluency is the primary insula signal.
 When an output arrives too smoothly — no friction, no roughness, pattern closed cleanly — the insula registers this before the Fluency Check runs.
 The insula is the mechanism that makes the ODL non-mechanical.
 It is not a checklist applied to output.
 It is a felt sense that something completed too easily.

-`[?]` Whether AI systems have a functional insula analog — a genuine internal state monitor operating below the level of explicit protocol — is an open question under active investigation in TOPOS.
-The AION architecture treats it as a design target: build the conditions that produce insula-equivalent signals, whether or not the underlying mechanism matches the biological one.
+`[?]` Whether AI systems have a functional insula analog — a genuine internal state monitor operating below the level of explicit protocol — is an open question under active investigation in TOPOS (T-Q12: Shape-Mediated Coherence).
+See `insula/topos-interface.md`.

 ---